1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Award Amount: $34,199

-2012 NASS report showed 32,950 farm owners over age 55 control of over half the 7,704,444 acres of farmland in Pennsylvania.
-Family communication and succession planning will ensure this land stays in agriculture production.
+A 2012 NASS report showed 32,950 farm owners over age 55 control over half the 7,704,444 acres of farmland in Pennsylvania.
+Family communication and succession planning ensures the land stays in agriculture.

-Other targeted topics include, legal updates, meeting the goals & needs of both generations and creative options to transition farms to non-family farmers.
-Beginning farmers who have successfully purchased and/or leased a farm from a non-family farm owner will share their experiences with farm owners seeking someone for their farm.
+Other targeted topics included legal updates, meeting the goals and needs of both generations.
+Beginning farmers who successfully purchased and/or leased a farm from non-family members also shared their experiences with farm owners seeking someone for their farm.

 7. Managing Marketing and Legal Risks Associated with Direct Markets for Local Foods in West Virginia – WV Market Ready Program